ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 ![](./../assets/images/posts/2025-07-07-hello-watsonx-orchestrate/2025-07-05-23-41-03.png)

-Locate your space ID - this will be your WATSONX_SPACE_ID value You can also create a new space if needed from this page
+Locate your space ID - this will be your **WATSONX_SPACE_ID** value.
+You can also create a new space if needed from this page

 ## Step 3: Get watsonx.ai API Key (WATSONX_APIKEY)